rlannon/SINx86/docs/Calling Convention.md

         mov ecx, 30
         mov edx, 40
         mov r8, 50  ; we can pass all of these in registers

-        sub rsp, 20 ; we need to reserve space for these as local variables above where we set up the frame

         pushfq  ; preserve the status
         push rbp   ; preserve old call frame